unifiedjs/unifiedjs.github.io/src/create-a-plugin.md

 amount of spaces between sentences.
 The concepts here apply to the other syntaxes of unified as well.

 > Stuck?
-A good place to get help fast is [Gitter][].
+A good place to get help fast is [spectrum][].
 > Have an idea for another guide?
-Share it on Gitter!
+Share it on spectrum!

 ### Contents